 iOS 13 lets you add multiple keyboards that enable you to type in various languages.
 You can also add third-party keyboard apps like SwiftKey and Gboard.
 After you have more than one keyboard, it is easy to change and quickly switch between them, all while typing.
-So, without further ado, let us see how to add or change the keyboard on iPhone and iPad.
+So, without further ado, let us see how to add or change the keyboard on the iPhone and iPad.

 - Switch Between Keyboards on iPhone and iPad